 It's a film critic's job to review movies, not make friends.
 But Rex Reed doesn't seem to be doing much of either lately.

-Reed, the veteran critic and columnist who writes for the New York Observer, is being attacked by movie buffs and fellow film writers for his review of the horror flick "V/H/S 2."
+Reed, veteran critic and columnist who writes for the New York Observer (and the guy who made rude comments about Melissa McCarthy), is being attacked by movie buffs and fellow film writers for his review of the horror flick "V/H/S 2."
 Reed ripped the movie to shreds, but along the way he revealed he only bothered to watch 20 minutes of the movie before declaring it "unwatchable from start to finish."